ERA Participant Comments

 - live on campus during ERA (including weekends)

 - be willing to fully participate in all program activities

 - be placed into MATH 1950 (Calculus I) or have taken Trigonometry, Pre-Calculus or Calculus in high school

-All students will live in assigned Scott Housing (TBD) and receive a full meal plan for the duration of the program.
+All students will live in Scott Hall and receive a full meal plan for the duration of the program.
 ERA move-out will be in the morning on Aug.
 16.

 ERA students planning to live on campus (except those living at Scott Hall and JPII Newman Center) will be moving in on Sunday, Aug.
-16. These students will be allowed to stay in their ERA accommodations until their scheduled move-in time.
+16 or later (based on their reserved time with housing).
+Those students with a reserved move-in date of Aug.
+16 will be allowed to stay in their ERA accommodations until their scheduled move-in time.